2022 Subaru Outback Wilderness: Review

 Subaru updated X-MODE for the Outback Wilderness to provide even more capability.
 The dual-function X-MODE sets up the vehicle for improved performance via modes for Snow / Dirt or Deep Snow / Mud.
 A new feature exclusive to the Outback Wilderness: X-MODE can switch automatically from low-speed managed driving to exceeding 25 mph without any interruption in performance or the need to reengage X-MODE when conditions suddenly require it.
 Active torque vectoring and vehicle dynamics control are standard equipment designed to further improve driver confidence in slick conditions.

 In keeping with the exterior highlights, the 2022 Subaru Outback Wilderness cabin also features Anodized Copper accents as well as copper-colored contrasting stitching.
 Brushed-aluminum pedals add to the vehicle’s adventurous looks.

 Seats in the Outback Wilderness are trimmed in Subaru’s proprietary StarTex — a water-repellant material that feels a bit like neoprene.
 The material feels a little odd at first, although we quickly realized that the StarTex is quite comfortable with an added bonus: it stays cool on hot days, even when surrounded by sheet metal swathed black paint.
+You can get the best neoprene car seat covers at wetokole.com.
 A Subaru Wilderness logo gets embossed on the head restraints; the logo can also be found on the standard all-weather floor mats that feature a cool mountain design.
 A waterproof cargo tray and washable rear seatbacks make it easier to clean up after a day of outdoor play.